• Skip to primary navigation

 They excel in groups and are very protective.
 However, it may be a good idea to begin training them early as their tendency to be stubborn is a leftover trait of their working past.

 Though this trait can be difficult to deal with at first, they are easy to train due to their high intelligence.
-And their loyalty makes them eager to please, meaning they take to training tasks quickly, particularly when it is masked as a job.
+Their loyalty makes them eager to please, meaning they take to training tasks quickly, particularly when masked as jobs.

 Training and exercise are also very good for these dogs due to their high energy level.